Marormur/Website/docs/migration/TYPESCRIPT.md

 # 🚀 TypeScript Migration Plan

+> NOTE: Migration is largely complete.
+For all new development and edits prefer the TypeScript sources in `src/ts/`.
+The `js/` directory contains emitted JavaScript output and legacy artifacts — edit `js/` only when fixing generated output or maintaining historical docs.

 **Projekt:** macOS-Style Portfolio Website
 **Status:** ✅ Phase 0-5 Abgeschlossen | ⏳ Phase 6 Optional
 **Ziel:** Inkrementelle Migration zu TypeScript mit Zero Breaking Changes